cosinelab-iitism/cosinelab-iitism.github.io/index.md

 # About Us

 We are _Computing for Secure and Intelligent Networks (COSINE) Lab_, led by [Dr. Tamoghna Ojha](https://people.iitism.ac.in/~tamoghnaojha/) at the Department of Mathematics and Computing, IIT (ISM) Dhanbad.
-Our work is focused on exploiting "distributed intelligence" in IoT networks, especially with resource-constrained nodes, to facilitate energy-efficient and secure decisions on resource allocation and management.
+Our work is focused on exploiting "distributed intelligence" in future IoT networks, especially with resource-constrained nodes with challenging network dynamics, to facilitate energy-efficient and secure decisions on resource allocation and management.
 Our current focus is on applying AI/ML techniques in UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum.
-We have recently received a few research grants -- to develop **Low-resource AI Vision system for Mining** supported by TEXMiN Foundation (DST TIH) and a **special lab setup grant** from IIT (ISM) Dhanbad.
+We have recently received a few research grants -- to develop **Low-resource AI Vision system for Mining** supported by TEXMiN Foundation (DST TIH), a **special lab setup grant**, and **Faculty Research Scheme grant** from IIT (ISM) Dhanbad.

 <div style="border: 1px solid red; padding: 10px;">
-<b>We are recruiting:</b> PhD position available with me in the Department of Mathematics and Computing, IIT (ISM) Dhanbad.
-I am looking for self-motivated candidates interested working in areas such as AI/ML, UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum.
-Eligibility: M. Tech/M.Sc. in Mathematics & Computing / M.Tech. in Computer Science.
+<b>We are recruiting:</b> PhD position available at our lab in the Department of Mathematics and Computing, IIT (ISM) Dhanbad.
+We are looking for self-motivated candidates interested working in areas such as AI/ML, UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum.
+Interested candidates need to email with their latest CV to <a href="mailto:tamoghnaojha@iitism.ac.in">tamoghnaojha@iitism.ac.in</a>.
+Eligibility: M.Tech. in Computer Science or M.Tech/M.Sc. in Mathematics & Computing.
 More details: <a href="https://admission.iitism.ac.in/index.php/admission/phd/add_phd/home"> in this link</a>.
 </div>

 ## Our Sponsors and Collaborators